simlig/portfolio/README.md

-# A website depicting some of my professional and personal projects
+# A website depicting some of Samuel Imlig's professional and personal projects